bragqut/bragqut.github.io/_posts/2016-02-16-apear9-Plotting-reference-maps-from-shapefiles-using-ggplot2.md

  - spatial
 ---

-Okay -- this is my first attempt at using markdown and Github, so bear with me.

 This is about plotting reference maps from shapefiles using ggplot2.
 But it's not just about plotting reference maps per se; it's about plotting the reference map over some sort of raster or other data layer, like you would in a GIS application.

 I will show you the ggplot2 approach and how it avoids the problems inherent in other approaches.